Friday, June 21, 2019

 ANITO

-Anito - Ancestral Spirits
+Anito wooden idols of Ancestral Spirits

 Anito in Bicol mythology

-participate in the affairs of men and this belief local reinforce of the power of these lesser deities, as those people who participate in community affairs witness how this gods, invoked during complicated rituals,cure an ailing patient or bring success in hunting,fishing and agriculture, even in war.
+participate in the affairs of men and this belief local reinforce of the power of these lesser deities, as those people who participate in community affairs witness how this gods, invoked during complicated rituals, cure an ailing patient or bring success in hunting, fishing and agriculture, even in war.
 The diwata were the forgotten paragon of beauty and strength their worship replaced by saints and their legacy almost forgotten.

 Anito and Its Forms: